In the historic heart of one of America's iconic cities, the Louis G. Gregory Baha'i Museum is a unique haven of serenity.

 Hours and Admission

-Tours are available Sundays at 12 noon and other times by appointment.
+Tours are available by appointment and we encourage you to schedule in advance.
 The Museum also hosts a variety of devotional and educational activities.
-Please call (843) 723-6201 for information or to schedule a tour.
+Please call (843) 779-9634 for information or to schedule a tour.

 Admission is always free.